lampione/ComposeCalendar/README.md

 ## What's next

-- Date range selection (from date A to date B)
+- Date range selection (from date A to date B) ✅
-- Customizations (fonts, colors, date intervals)
+- Customizations (fonts, colors ✅, date intervals)
 - ...

 I am open to suggestions!
 Please share your ideas and your needs.